Public benefits and government assistance from California DSS.

 Over 1 million people receive help from the California WIC program every month, including free milk.
 All participants must meet total household income guidelines and also be new mothers, infants or children under age five, or pregnant women.
+Even locate free baby milk near you.

 Free groceries are offered from the Emergency Food Assistance Program, which is offered in California but is paid for by the United States Department of Agriculture.
 A number of perishable items and government commodities and surplus food is offered for low income individuals and families.
 While the California Department of Social Services oversees the free emergency food program, clients will need to stop by local food banks or pantries in their town and county to apply and get help.

 Medi-Cal is California’s public health insurance program, and is based on the federal government funded Medicaid.
 It provides free or low cost health and medical care services for low-income individuals including persons with disabilities, families with children, foster care, pregnant women, low income people with specific diseases such as tuberculosis, breast cancer or HIV/AIDS, and senior citizens.
 It can help pay for a variety of needs and bills, including medications, checkups, and more.

 California Denti-Cal is just another of the many benefits that are part of the DSS Medi-Cal program.
 It is offered in partnership with clinics and the state of California.
 Some of the medical and dental services that are included in the Medi-Cal Dental Program's scope of benefits are either not billed or offered at reduced rates to the Medi-Cal dental beneficiary.
 Some clients may be responsible for paying any Share of Cost amount, so some charges and bills may be incurred.
 Public funds are used to help low income families, immigrants, and the poor, and they can also turn to free dental clinics in California for further assistance.

 The California Access for Infants and Mothers (AIM) program is low-cost public health coverage for their newborns from middle-income families who don't have either private or government health insurance and whose total household income is too high to qualify for no-cost Medi-Cal.